Diabetes Care in Your Community

 Your diabetes education and support will continue after you complete our classes.
 Follow-up visits with a nurse or diabetes educator will provide an opportunity to discuss any questions or further concerns that arise.
 We will communicate with your primary care provider about your plan of care and your progress.

-For more information please call the Providence Diabetes Management Center at 254-751-4257.
+For more information please call the Ascension Medical Group Providence Endocrinology Clinic at 254-751-4257.